 This course draws upon critical media studies, health communication studies, political economy, and semiotic fields to examine the ways in which meanings about science, physical activity and health are produced, distributed and consumed.
 The symbolic and material effects of this circuit of cultural media production on bodies and populations will be scrutinized.
-Modules of study will address the social marketing of health in kinesiology and allied health fields, risk communication, technopolitical processes of communication, health literacy, journalistic craft, media ethics, the commodification of physical culture, and intra-professional issues in affecting the exercise sciences.
+Modules of study will address the social marketing of health in kinesiology and allied health fields, risk communication, health literacy, journalistic craft, media ethics, the commodification of physical culture, and intra-professional issues in affecting the exercise sciences.

-Exclusions: PHE 303H/KPE 301H, PHE 402H
+Exclusions: PHE 303H, PHE 402H